Call for Papers: EHA 2017: Macroeconomic Regimes and Policies; the Quest for Economic and Financial Stability and Growth

 The Program Committee (Christopher M. Meissner, UC Davis (chair), together with Carola Frydman (Northwestern University), Zorina Khan (Bowdoin College) and Dave Donaldson (Stanford University) welcomes submissions on all subjects in economic history, though some preference will be given to papers that fit the theme of the conference.
 Papers should be submitted individually, but authors may suggest to the Committee that three particular papers fit well together in a panel.
 Papers should in all cases be works in progress rather than accepted or published work.
 Submitters should let the program committee know at the time of application if the paper they are proposing has already been submitted for publication.
 Individuals who presented or co-authored a paper given at the 2016 meeting are not eligible for inclusion in the 2017 program.

 Papers and session proposals should be submitted online, with details to follow on the meetings website.
 The submission system is now CLOSED.
 Paper proposals that were submitted should have included a 3-5 page proposal and a 150 –word abstract suitable for publication in the Journal of Economic History.
 Please note that at least one of the authors needs to be a member of EHA.

 Graduate students are encouraged to attend the meeting.
 The association offers subsidies for travel, hotel, registration, and meals, including a special graduate student dinner.
 A poster session welcomes work from dissertations in progress.
-Applications for the poster session are due no later than May 21, 2017 online on the meetings website.
-The poster submission system will open on March 1, 2017.
+Applications for the poster session are due no later than the deadline on the meetings website.
+The poster submission system is open until May 23, 2017: http://eh.net/eha/poster-submission/.
 The dissertation session, convened by Lisa Cook (Michigan State University) and Claude Diebolt (Strasbourg University) will honor six dissertations completed during the 2016-2017 academic year.
 The submission deadline is May 15, 2017.
 The Alexander Gerschenkron and Allan Nevins prizes will be awarded to the best dissertations on non-North American and North American topics respectively.
 Dissertations must be submitted as a single PDF file.
 Files of less than 5 MB in size may be sent directly to the conveners as an email attachment.